Cody Bellinger Player Props: Cubs vs. Nationals

 Cody Bellinger At The Plate

-- Bellinger has five doubles, a triple, seven home runs and 11 walks while hitting .295.
+- Bellinger is batting .303 with six doubles, a triple, seven home runs and 11 walks.

-- Among qualifying hitters in baseball, he ranks 34th in batting average, 39th in on-base percentage, and eighth in slugging.
+- Among the qualifying batters in MLB play, he ranks 26th in batting average, 36th in on-base percentage, and seventh in slugging.

-- Bellinger will look to extend his five-game hitting streak.
-He's batting .316 with two homers in his last games.
+- Bellinger will look to extend his six-game hitting streak.
+He's batting .316 with two homers in his last outings.

-- In 72.0% of his 25 games this season, Bellinger has picked up at least one hit.
-He's also had six multi-hit games.

-- In 28.0% of his games this season, he has hit a long ball, and 6.4% of his trips to the dish.
+- He has gone deep in 26.9% of his games this year, and 6.1% of his trips to the dish.

-- Bellinger has had an RBI in 14 games this season (56.0%), including three multi-RBI outings (12.0%).
+- Bellinger has driven in a run in 14 games this year (53.8%), including three games with more than one RBI (11.5%).
 He has also driven home three or more of his team's runs in one contest.

-- In 18 of 25 games this year, he has scored, and five of those games included multiple runs.
+- He has scored in 18 games this season (69.2%), including multiple runs in five games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.